yxshee/yxshee/README.md

 i like football, netflix, and exploring mountains. <br>

-i'm a cs student and ai enthusiast from himachal, building ml models and full-stack apps that blend creativity with code. <br>
+i'm a cs student and ai enthusiast from himachal, building ml models and full stack apps that blend creativity with code. <br>